โ† All Posts

 If your financial picture looks like this, you probably don't need an advisor:

 The math on fees matters here.
 A typical financial advisor charges 1% of assets under management (AUM) per year.
 On a $50,000 portfolio, that's $500/year.
 On $100,000, it's $1,000/year.
 Over 30 years of compounding, that 1% fee can cost you 20โ€“25% of your total portfolio โ€” potentially hundreds of thousands of dollars.
+Plug your own numbers into the Compound Interest Calculator and compare growth at 7% vs. 6% (after the 1% fee) to see what that drag actually looks like.

 For context: the advice most 20-somethings need (max your Roth IRA, buy VTI, don't sell when the market drops) is worth its weight in gold โ€” but it doesn't cost 1% per year to hear.
+If you're not sure which accounts to prioritize, here are the 3 accounts everyone in their 20s should have open.

 That said, there are legitimate scenarios where professional advice is worth it, even in your 20s: